Shubh96/Pytuber/README.md

 ## Installation
 If you are a developer, and you want to use the code for modifying it and making your own version of it, then you would have to install a few modules to be able to work with the code; as the modules that I have used don't come by default with Python Installation.
 The installation and any details that i discuss here are for windows development environment.
 You can Google out the results for other OS or wait for we to update it here.
 In order to install the modules you have to open command prompt in administrator mode (if you have not provided full access to CMD by default).
+But before heading forward to install any module, make sure you have the *__python package manager__* viz a viz **pip** installed in your system.
+You can check that by typing ```pip --version``` in command prompt and it will show you the version installed (if you have any).
+If you don't have it then see [Getting pip installed](https://pip.pypa.io/en/stable/installing/).Once you have pip installed, you can continue with the steps below.

 * Type ```pip install beautifulsoup4``` and press enter to install **BeautifulSoup** or download the proper version from https://pypi.python.org/pypi/beautifulsoup4